Senior dogs and veterans are better together

 Homes instead of treats

 Veteran Dave Kidder recently adopted his new pal, Peggy Sue.
-(Photo: One Last Treat)
+(Photo: Vet Friends Foundation)

 Originally, the team planned to bring treats to senior dogs that were about to be euthanized in animal shelters.
 But shelters didn't want to call attention to the last hours of those dogs, so they had to formulate a new game plan.

 Now they find senior dogs and get them first into foster homes, and then into adoptive homes.
-In the nine or so months the group has existed, they've found homes for about 25 dogs.
+Since the group began, they've found homes for more than 130 dogs.
 Many are adopted by everyday people; some are adopted by veterans.
 If a veteran adopts a dog from their organization or another rescue, they'll pay the veterinarian bills for the rest of the dog's life.
 The majority of dogs have come from the Detroit area, but the group has pulled dogs out of shelters when they've been in California and have veteran/dog "teams" coming on board in Ohio, Missouri and California.

 "We try to pull animals that will be good companion animals ... relaxed and laid-back and not too much going on healthwise," Rockey says.
 "Maybe they're starting to go downhill a little bit but not knocking on the door."
 That way the dogs might be with their adopters for at least a few years, he says.

-There are currently working with seven dog/veteran teams.
-Supporters often donate to a specific team to help pay their bills.
+There are currently working with about 30 dog/veteran teams.
+Supporters often donate to help pay their bills.

-Rockey's own rescue dog, Bandit, is more than 16 years old.
-(Photo: One Last Treat)
+Rockey's own rescue dog, Bandit, was more than 16 years old.
+(Photo: Vet Friends Foundation)

 Rockey says the benefits to the dogs is obvious; they get homes instead of being overlooked.
 But the benefit to the veterans is unmeasurable.

-Note: Editor's note: This story has been updated with new information since it was published in March 2017.